Shaiful Esah

-Mohamad Shaiful bin Esah Nain (born 12 May 1986) is a retired professional football player who played for the S.League and the Singapore national team as a left-back.
+Mohamad Shaiful bin Esah Nain (born 12 May 1986) is a Singaporean former footballer who played for the Singapore Premier League and the Singapore national team as a left-back.

 Club career

 Shaiful has previously played for S.League clubs Young Lions, Singapore Armed Forces and LionsXII.

 Shaiful played in the AFC Champions League during his time with the warriors.
 He has a cultured left foot and is deadly from set pieces and dead ball situations having scored countless goals from long range and free kicks.

 He is the regular taker of the corner kick and free kick for his club and country.
 He then later went on to sign for Tampines Rovers in 2013 till 2015 and Warriors in 2016.

 Shaiful retired from football in 2017 thus ending his 13 years career as a footballer.

 International career

 He was part of the Singapore Under-23 team that took part in the 2007 Southeast Asian Games in Korat, Thailand that won a bronze medal.

 He made his debut for the Singapore against Vietnam in the 2nd leg of the quarter-final round of the Suzuki Cup.

 Shaiful has also been a goal threat for oppositions with his accurate free kicks and his delivery from corners which had helped a goal-shy Singapore in their 2012 AFF Suzuki Cup attempt.